nvda-es/devguides_translation/original_docs/spladdoninternals.md

 In 2018, a major paradigm shift occurred in NVDA's own user interface: multi-category settings screen.
 In NVDA 2018.2, a new settings screen, combining various dialogs into a panel, launched.
 For many settings, one can now open NVDA Menu/Preferences/Settings, select the desired settings category, then change settings.
 This also had the benefit of moving many settings under one roof.

-As a follow-up to this development, Studio add-on settings has undergone a major facelift.
+As a follow-up to this development, StationPlaylist add-on settings has undergone a major facelift.
 As noted throughout this article, add-on settings are housed under various dialogs, with the main add-on settings dialog serving as a gateway to these dialogs.
 In 2018, this has changed into a multi-category settings screen.

 ### All about broadcast profiles